 Norway is a dream country for many, offering the best of both worlds in the form of cultural richness and natural wonders.
 Bergen, a UNESCO World Heritage City and also the European City of culture, is the second largest city in Norway.
+There are so many thins to do in Bergen that makes trip to this city in Norway an exciting one.
 The exquisiteness of Bergen is reflected from its nomenclature itself, which comes from the word “Bjorgvin” meaning ‘the green meadow among the mountains’.

 The scenic beauty of this coastal city will make you fall in love instantly.
 Imagine travelling to a place that offers you deep blue hues of the sea on one side and the misty mountains on the other, Bergen offers this and much more.
 The absolute highlight of Bergen is the Fjords, which are steep trenches carved by the moving of glaciers during the ice age.

 Exquisite architecture in form of vibrant merchant houses, its amazing wharves, quays, and a vibrant community make Bergen a joy to behold.
 If you are a hiking enthusiast, beautiful Bergen provides a variety of extremely safe and protected hiking trails that will loom you through the mountains ensuing into a treasured memory.
 With its offerings of concerts, art galleries, cultural shows, fish market, museums, and feasting delights, the things to do in Bergen at night and day are many.

 Things to do in Bergen to experience the best of Norway

 Here are the day trips from Bergen and the list of usual and unusual things to do in Bergen.